makaroni4/notenote/README.md

 // 05-11-2022/tax_return.md
 ```

-Push new notes to Github with a default:
+Push new notes to Github with a default commit message from the `.notenote` config:

 `note push`

+By default, `note push` will push only if there were no changes or deletions in your notes.
+If you want to push everything run:

+`note push!`

 Open editor with all notes: